jojomickymack/reverie001/src/ratpack/public/blog_data/cmake_mingw/cmake_mingw.md

 Don't lose hope - c/cpp is still worth pursuing and once you get CMake working you'll use the same buildscripts over and over again.
 It can be downloaded and installed from [here](https://cmake.org/download/).
 The CMake bin directory will be added to your PATH automatically.

+Note: you can install cmake as a package using MSYS2 instead of the way described above.

 ## Introducing MinGW and MSYS2

+Note: while you can install mingw as a standalone and it works nicely, it's actually included when you install MSYS2.
+My recommendation is to just skip to the section about MSYS2 and go that route - the reason being is that using pacman (the package manager included in MSYS2) makes it much _much_ easier to install libraries than just using mingw alone.

+...

 The gnu c/cpp compilers I've been referring to, gcc and g++ are command line tools which were brought about in linux-land.
 If you are compelled to develop on Windows, you are going to have a hard time.
 That being said, those tools and many other unix tools such as make, can be installed with MinGW, which is not a totally straightforward process.